Jennifer McIlhenny (she/her/hers)

 Mary Aghayan (she/her/hers)

 Along with being a phenomenally kind and delightful human, Mary is an artist.
 She holds an Associate Degree in Fine Art and in Computer Graphic Design.
 She has several years of experience teaching art to children of different ages in her private art studio and several kindergartens.
 She was also a nanny and has worked in a preschool since she moved to Portland four years ago.
 She is a volunteer teaching Farsi Language to the kids with bilingual nationality in IWAO (Iranian Women Associated of Oregon).
 She loves working with kids and uses her creativity to make them happy.
 She lives with and her husband Fred and her kitten, Pasha.
-Mary’s daughter Ella will begin at OSU in the fall.
+Mary’s daughter Ella is in her final year at OSU studying journalism.
 Mary loves gardening, cooking, yoga, dancing and making arts and crafts.
 She believes this quote that says: “Logic will get you from A to B. But Imagination and Art will take you Everywhere! “

 She is delighted to be a part of Lavender Farm Preschool to learn and share her experiences with everyone.